London Protocol (1944): The 1st EAC Zone Protocol

 The first zone protocol was drawn up at the meeting of the European Advisory Commission (EAC) on 12 September 1944 and signed by John Gilbert Winant (USA), William Strang (UK) and Fedor Gusev (USSR) at Lancaster House in London, and described the first notions of the boundary between the zones to be created: Eastern, Northwestern, and Southwestern zones in Germany, and the three parts of the area of Greater Berlin.
-The basis of the ideas were the borders of Germany from 31 December 1937 (de) and Greater Berlin from 27 April 1920.
+The basis of the ideas were the borders of Germany from 31 December 1937 and Greater Berlin from 27 April 1920.

 The north-western and south-western zones in Germany and Greater Berlin had not yet been assigned as British or American sub-areas.
 The relevant text passages provided for this were only documented with spaces, whereas the eastern zone and the north-eastern zone of Greater Berlin were already marked directly with "USSR".

 In terms of borders, the western borders of Thuringia, Anhalt and the Prussian province of Saxony were referred to.
-This meant that the areas east of the Werra and west of the Elbe were not - as was often published - "exchanged for West Berlin", but the areas in the west of the Elbe were already intended to be part of the Eastern Zone.
+This meant that the areas east of the Werra and west of the Elbe were not – as was often published – "exchanged for West Berlin", but the areas in the west of the Elbe were already intended to be part of the Eastern Zone.